 Finalising the Offer

-Once the offer has been accepted, the next step is for the buyer to finalise the purchase.
+Once the offer has been accepted, the next step is to finalise the purchase.
 This involves completing the contract of sale and paying the deposit.
 Here are the steps involved in finalising the offer:

-1. Written Offer: If the offer was made verbally, it’s important to put it in writing as soon as possible.
-This ensures that both parties are on the same page and can avoid any misunderstandings.
-The written offer should include the purchase price, any conditions, and the settlement date.
+- Written Offer: If the offer was made verbally, put it in writing as soon as possible.
+This ensures clarity and prevents misunderstandings.

-2. Contract of Sale: The contract of sale is a legal document that outlines the terms and conditions of the sale.
-It’s important to review this document carefully to ensure that everything is correct and that there are no surprises.
-The contract of sale should include details such as the purchase price, the deposit amount, the settlement date, and any special conditions.
+- Contract of Sale: Review the contract of sale carefully to ensure everything is correct.
+The contract should include details such as the purchase price, deposit amount, settlement date, and any special conditions.

-3. Deposit: The deposit is usually 10% of the purchase price and is paid when the contract of sale is signed.
-This deposit is held in a trust account until settlement, at which time it’s applied towards the purchase price.
+- Deposit: Typically, the deposit is 10% of the purchase price and is paid when the contract of sale is signed.

 How to Put in an Offer for a House FAQ